sheetalMehta7/sheetalMehta7/README.md

 ---

-I'm a frontend engineer who ships — from Figma handoff to Play Store release.
+I'm a frontend engineer who ships — on web, Android, and iOS.
 I've built production apps across **web, Android, and iOS** for platforms serving 50K+ users, and I care deeply about performance, accessibility, and code that lasts.

 Outside of work I'm learning Three.js and exploring backend development.